rezar-84/Xray-script/README.md

 I have for the help of friends who have been in the United States to try.
 The same account, I ca n’t go, it ’s a solution to contact the administrator.
 He logs in directly.
 Maybe I didn’t brush.
 IP Reason:( 。

 Need to access normally and can log in.
 Do not use the opening function I provided.
-Use the script[WARP 一键脚本][fscarmen]Useful IP 后，根据[分流到 WARP Client Proxy 的方法][fscarmen-warpproxy]修改 `/usr/local/etc/xray/config.json`实现 OpenAI 的正常使用。
+Use the script[WARP One -key][fscarmen]Useful IP Later, according to[Divert WARP Client Proxy Methods][fscarmen-warpproxy]Revise `/usr/local/etc/xray/config.json`accomplish OpenAI Normal use.

-## 如何使用
+## how to use

 - wget